How long is my weed good for? Leafly’s guide to storing cannabisWill HydeApril 14, 2020

 Do – look for the many exciting new ways to store your cannabis.
 The cannabis industry is growing every day, with new products and companies like Cannador and The Bureau designing solutions for all of your cannabis storage needs.

 Don’t – store in the refrigerator.
 The fluctuations in humidity and temperature can actually increase your chance of mold and mildew.
+If you do refrigerate, vacuum-seal completely.
+Cold buds will scavenge water from the air, ruining the flavor.
+Allow container enough time to return to room temperature before re-opening.

 Don’t – store in the freezer.
 Freezing temperatures cause the fragile trichomes to become brittle and break off like little icicles when handled.
+If you do freeze, vacuum-seal completely and keep frozen.
+Since a frozen bud scavenges water from the air, ruining the flavor, allow frozen container and buds enough time to return to room temperature before re-opening.

 Don’t – store above or around electronics or appliances that give off heat.
-Heat rises — instead, store your cannabis in a low cupboard, shelf, or in the basement of your house, much like a wine cellar.
+Heat rises—instead, store your cannabis in a low cupboard, shelf, or in the basement of your house, much like a wine cellar.

 Don’t – use a tobacco humidor.
 Most use cedar wood, which has oils that transfer and can influence the flavors of your cannabis.
 They also tend to employ sponges that use propylene glycol to regulate humidity and can oversaturate your cannabis.